Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs: Theoretical Research

 Transfer learning is a crucial concept and application in machine learning, and also applied in PINNs.
 The main advantage of using transfer learning in PINNs is due to iterative algorithms, which can inherit previously trained parameters, thus requiring fewer iterations for similar new tasks.
 The application approach of transfer learning in PINNs is generally the same, which involves directly inheriting the parameters from the previous task and then iterating in new tasks.
 There are two main methods of parameter iteration:

-The first method is very simple; it involves completely inheriting the parameters and then re-iterating \citep{PINN_solid_mechanics}.
+The first method is very simple; it involves completely inheriting the parameters and then re-iterating \cite{PINN_solid_mechanics}.
 The second method involves freezing the first few layers of the neural network and only training the later layers to achieve the effect of transfer learning.
-For example, Goswami et al. (2020) \citep{goswami2020transfer} proposed using transfer learning to reduce the computational cost of phase-field modeling in fracture mechanics.
+For example, Goswami et al. (2020) \cite{goswami2020transfer} proposed using transfer learning to reduce the computational cost of phase-field modeling in fracture mechanics.
 In phase-field modeling, incremental step loading is required, so recalculating each step would be computationally expensive.
 By transferring the parameters learned by the PINNs energy method from the previous step to the next incremental step and training only the later layers, the iteration time for subsequent steps is reduced.
-Similarly, Chakraborty (2021) \citep{chakraborty2021transfer} proposed a transfer learning approach that incorporates approximate PDEs, and freezed the parameters of the initial layers, and uses high-precision experimental data to train the parameters of the later layers of the neural network that have been trained by PDEs.
-Xu et al. (2023) \citep{xu2023transfer} suggested first training PINNs on a simple geometric model, and freezing the parameters of the shallow layers of the fully connected neural network while only training the deep layers in real tests with complex geometries.
+Similarly, Chakraborty (2021) \cite{chakraborty2021transfer} proposed a transfer learning approach that incorporates approximate PDEs, and freezed the parameters of the initial layers, and uses high-precision experimental data to train the parameters of the later layers of the neural network that have been trained by PDEs.
+Xu et al. (2023) \cite{xu2023transfer} suggested first training PINNs on a simple geometric model, and freezing the parameters of the shallow layers of the fully connected neural network while only training the deep layers in real tests with complex geometries.
 The rationale is that most geometric problems in structural mechanics are similar, and the basic features extracted by the shallow layers can be combined with the deep layers to form similar geometries, allowing the parameters to be directly transferred and reducing the number of iterations in PINNs.
+Recently, Wang et al. incorporated LoRA (Low-Rank Adaptation) \citet{hu2021lora} into both the strong and energy forms of PINNs across different boundary conditions, materials, and geometries \cite{wang2025transfer}.
+In theory, LoRA can be regarded as a generalized form of the two aforementioned transfer learning strategies, since the rank in LoRA provides a flexible mechanism to control the extent of parameter adaptation during transfer.

 In summary, these two methods in transfer learning are quite common in machine learning.
 This approach allows us to leverage models that have been pre-trained on large datasets and use transfer learning to address new tasks with smaller datasets or tasks that are slightly different from the original ones.